 Initially, I wrote his character with little to no explanation as to why he was the serial killer that he was.
 Did his mother not love him enough?
 Could he have suffer abuse as a child?
 Did he see something he never could get past?
 It didn’t matter at first; to me, he was just a bad man, an animal, a violent psychopath.
 Many murderers or serial killers never suffer wrong at the hands of another, yet they choose to harm others over and over, for no other reason that they like it and its fun.

 I changed this.
-The reasons I began to explain a bit about what made Elliot what he was are simple: I had to show readers the ripple effect, that can literally last for centuries, when this type of violence is bestowed by one on another.
+The reasons I began to explain a bit about what made Elliot what he was are simple: I had to show readers the ripple effect, that can literally last for decades when this type of violence is bestowed by one on another.
 What happened to Keller, Keller did to others, and it would not stop there… it would never stop.
 I didn’t go into his past to provoke pity or compassion.
 He is nothing more than a rabid animal, and his actions clearly demonstrate that.
 With that being said, by the end of the new book, you will understand what I mean, and you will still hate him all the more.

 You might be wondering about the town.

 Thompson Trails, Virginia is yet another fictional town full of ignorant, innocent unawares that have no idea what is about to hit them.
 I love to develop these little burgs, and I enjoy creating the people who live blissfully within their boundaries.
 I grow to love many of the characters, no matter how brief their appearances; as readers know, authors kill people off, no matter their age or how good of a person they are.
 This happens a lot in Thompson Trails, and I grieved each death.
 But in reality, killers don’t flip coins, and they don’t pick and choose.
 Bad things happen, and they always seem to happen to good people.
 If they happened only to people like Keller, well, that would be a good thing to happen, now wouldn’t it?